Adem Asil: 2022

 Asil next competed at the Islamic Solidarity Games where he helped Turkey once again win gold in the team event.
-Individually he won gold in the all-around and on rings, silver on vault, and bronze on floor exercise.
-In August Asil competed at the 2022 European Championships.
-On the first day of competition Asil won bronze in the all-around behind Joe Fraser and compatriot Ahmet Önder.
-He helped Turkey win bronze in the team event and individually he won silver on rings behind Eleftherios Petrounias.
+Individually, he won gold in the all-around and on rings, silver on vault, and bronze on floor exercise.
+In August, Asil competed at the 2022 European Championships.
+On the first day of competition, Asil won bronze in the all-around behind Joe Fraser and compatriot Ahmet Önder.
+He helped Turkey win bronze in the team event, and individually he won silver on rings behind Eleftherios Petrounias.

-In September Asil competed at the Paris World Challenge Cup.
+In September, Asil competed at the Paris World Challenge Cup.
 He won gold on both vault and rings.

-At the World Championships Asil helped Turkey finish eleventh during qualifications – their highest placement in history.
+At the World Championships, Asil helped Turkey finish eleventh during qualifications – their highest placement in history.
 Individually Asil won gold on rings, earning Turkey's second gold medal on the event after İbrahim Çolak in 2019.

 2023

 Asil competed at the 2023 European Championships where he helped Turkey finish second as a team.
-Individually he won gold in the all-around, becoming the first Turkish gymnast to achieve the feat.
-During apparatus finals he won gold on rings and placed fifth on vault.
-Asil next competed at the World University Games where he helped the Turkish team finish ninth.
-Individually he won bronze on rings behind Lan Xingyu and Zou Jingyuan and placed fifth on vault.
+Individually, he won gold in the all-around, becoming the first Turkish gymnast to achieve the feat.
+During apparatus finals, he won gold on rings and placed fifth on vault.
+Asil next competed at the World University Games, where he helped the Turkish team finish ninth.
+Individually, he won bronze on rings behind Lan Xingyu and Zou Jingyuan and placed fifth on vault.

-At the 2023 World Championships Asil helped Turkey finish tenth as a team during qualifications.
+At the 2023 World Championships, Asil helped Turkey finish tenth as a team during qualifications.
 Although they did not qualify for the team final, they qualified a full team to the 2024 Olympic Games for the first time.

 2024

 Asil competed at the 2024 European Championships where he won bronze on rings behind Eleftherios Petrounias and Nikita Simonov.
 He was named to the team to compete at the 2024 Olympic Games alongside Ferhat Arıcan, İbrahim Çolak, Emre Dodanlı, and Ahmet Önder; they finished ninth during qualifications.
-Individually Asil qualified to the rings final where he finished fifth.
+Individually, Asil qualified for the rings final, where he finished fifth.

 2025

-Asil competed at the Osijek World Cup and the Varna World Challenge Cup where he won gold on rings at both and won silver on horizontal bar at the latter.
+Asil competed at the Osijek World Cup and the Varna World Challenge Cup, where he won gold on rings at both and won silver on horizontal bar at the latter.
 At the 2025 European Championships Asil qualified to the all-around, rings, and horizontal bar finals.
-Additionally he qualified to the inaugural mixed team event alongside compatriot Nazlı Savranbaşı; they finished 16th overall.
+Additionally, he qualified for the inaugural mixed team event alongside compatriot Nazlı Savranbaşı; they finished 16th overall.
 The following day Asil won his second European all-around title, finishing ahead of Léo Saladino and Krisztofer Mészáros.
 During event finals Asil won gold on rings, tied with Eleftherios Petrounias, and finished fifth on horizontal bar.

 At the 2025 World Championships, Asil only competed on rings.
 He won the silver medal behind Donnell Whittenburg of the United States.